Quick Guide to Amsterdam

-Train - It's pretty easy to reach Amsterdam by rail from London, and although they journey does take longer than the flight itself, it's fairly comparable when it comes to all the added checking-in and waiting around at airports.
-The Eurostar connects with the high-speed Thalys service in Brussels.
-If you want to save a bit of money, change to the normal rail services to Amsterdam Centraal Station instead, which will add on about an hour to your journey time.
+Train - It's pretty easy to reach Amsterdam by rail from London, and although the journey does take longer than the flight itself, it's fairly comparable when it comes to all the added checking-in and waiting around at airports.
+Recently a direct service into the heart of Amsterdam has been added to Eurostar's roster, making getting to the city easier than ever!

 Cycling - Amsterdam is most definitely a city made for bikes - there are miles and miles of dedicated cycle lanes all across the city and you'll find that it really is the fastest way to get around.
 There are so many places to hire bikes, including several places by Centraal Station - or if you're going on the ferry you could take your own!

-You will find hotels in Amsterdam to suit every taste and budget so you won't have any trouble finding a good place to stay.
-If you're after location then don't expect your room to be very large - outside the canal rings there is much more space, but you'll travel further each day to get to the main sights in the centre.
-An alternative is to look into sort let apartments which let you experience the canal house living that Amsterdam is famous for.
-If money's really tight then the best thing to do is book yourself into one of the youth hostels - but be warned these book up pretty early.
+You won't have any trouble finding a good place to stay in Amsterdam - there are Amsterdam hotels to suit every taste and budget.
+If you're after a prime location then don't expect your room to be very large - outside the canal rings there is much more space, but you'll travel further each day to get to the main sights in the centre.
+An alternative is to look into let apartments which let you experience the canal house living that Amsterdam is famous for.
+If money's really tight then the best thing to do is book yourself into one of the youth hostels - but be warned these fill up pretty early.

 It's always nice to know a little about the area before you book your hotel, so here's a speedy run-down of the different areas!